jacksonlw/scc-airbnb-analysis/README.md

 1. Run `download_scc_airbnbs.ipynb` to download, clean, and export the InsideAirbnb listings data into a `scc_airbnbs.csv` file in this directory.
 This file will be used for further analysis.

-   - `scc_airbnbs.csv` is not uploaded to the repository and must be downloaded whenever the repository is cloned.
+   - Even though `scc_airbnbs.csv` is uploaded to the repository, you should always do a fresh download to ensure data is up-to-date.

 2. Work with the downloaded data to create visualizations in `viz.ipynb`.